 This gene encodes the alpha chain of one of the nonfibrillar collagens.
 The function of this gene product is not known, however, it has been detected at low levels in all connective tissue-producing cells so it may serve a general function in connective tissues.
 Unlike most of the collagens, which are secreted into the extracellular matrix, collagen XIII contains a transmembrane domain and the protein has been localized to the plasma membrane.
 The transcripts for this gene undergo complex and extensive splicing involving at least eight exons.
 Like other collagens, collagen XIII is a trimer; it is not known whether this trimer is composed of one or more than one alpha chain isomer.
 A number of alternatively spliced transcript variants have been described, but the full length nature of some of them has not been determined. [provided by RefSeq, Jul 2008]

 GeneCards Summary for COL13A1 Gene

-COL13A1 (Collagen, Type XIII, Alpha 1) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and ERK Signaling.
-GO annotations related to this gene include heparin binding and extracellular matrix structural constituent.
-An important paralog of this gene is COL21A1.
+COL13A1 (Collagen Type XIII Alpha 1 Chain) is a Protein Coding gene.
+Diseases associated with COL13A1 include Myasthenic Syndrome, Congenital, 19 and Presynaptic Congenital Myasthenic Syndromes.
+Among its related pathways are Articular Cartilage Extracellular Matrix Pathway and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include heparin binding.
+An important paralog of this gene is COL7A1.